jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostUsersApi.md

 final String teamRoles = 'teamRoles_example'; // String | Comma separated string used to filter users based on any of the specified team roles, can only be used in conjunction with `in_team`  Example: `?in_team=4eb6axxw7fg3je5iyasnfudc5y&team_roles=team_user` will return users that are only team users and not admins or guests  __Minimum server version__: 5.26

 try {
-  final result = await client.users.getUsers(page, perPage, inTeam, notInTeam, inChannel, notInChannel, inGroup, groupConstrained, withoutTeam, active, inactive, role, sort, roles, channelRoles, teamRoles);
+  final List&lt;MMUser&gt; result = await client.users.getUsers(page, perPage, inTeam, notInTeam, inChannel, notInChannel, inGroup, groupConstrained, withoutTeam, active, inactive, role, sort, roles, channelRoles, teamRoles);
   print(result);
 } catch (e) {
   print('Exception when calling MattermostUsersApi->getUsers: $e\n');